lilchim/steam-api-dotnet/API_KEY_SETUP.md

 ## Getting a Steam API Key

 1. Visit [Steam Web API](https://steamcommunity.com/dev)
-2. Fill out the form to request an API key
+2. Log in to Steam
-3. Agree to the Steam API Terms of Use
+3. Enter a domain, does not need to be valid
-4. You'll receive your API key via email
+4. You'll receive an API key that can be revoked from this page if you ever make a boo-boo

 ## Security Notes